Remote Couples Therapy: Strengthening Relationships And Mental Health

 Remote couples therapy can be a helpful option for couples who may need relationship support.
-Couples can connect with a mental health professional via video calls, phone calls, or messaging platforms for assistance when they need it.
+Couples can connect with a mental health professional via live video calls, phone calls, or messaging platforms for assistance when they need it.
 Remote couples therapy may be especially beneficial for modern-day couples who have busy schedules or live in remote areas.

 What is remote couples therapy?